 Humans have an innate need to be part of a “tribe” and the loss of that collective feel can cause deep psychological struggles.
-Even in times of extreme crisis, a sense of community can support people’s wellbeing (did you know that the suicide rate in NYC after 911 actually dropped?).
+In times of crisis, a sense of community can support people’s emotional wellbeing like nothing else (did you know that the suicide rate in NYC after 911 actually dropped?).

 We all recognise the importance of feeling supported and cared for, so make a conscious effort to support people around you, even through your own difficult times.
-Everyone’s battle looks different, but everyone can use an extra soldier on their side.
-Check in with an old friend, WhatsApp your usual crew and/or call your parents.
+Everyone’s battle looks different, but we can always use another soldier on our side.

 Read more: How To Recognise (And Stop) Repeating Relationship Patterns, From A Clinical Psychologist

 Global pandemic aside, the world needs more people who hold the door open for strangers – it’s the least we can do for each other.
 When you take a moment to appreciate that every single person on the MTR is equally as complex, cranky and inconsiderate as you on a Monday morning, you might find the clouds in your own head start to drift.

 Even when you’re feeling alone, know that you can create your own sense of community.
 Despite all the unknowns, your empathy and compassion are things you can control.

 Find an NGO or charity that speaks to you and volunteer.